-The Cultural Context course is conducted in the first two weeks of the program.
-The Cities and Human Health course is conducted in the second two weeks of the program.
+The Cultural Context course is conducted in the first two and a half weeks of the program.
+The Cities and Human Health course is conducted in the second two and a half weeks of the program.

 This program includes 2 courses for a total of 6 credits.

 General Education Information for UAlbany Students

 Credits earned on this program may satisfy the International Perspectives requirement and the Natural Science.
 No additional approval is required for you to earn these general elective credits.The Cities and Human Health course fulfills the general education requirement in Natural Science and is counted as an elective for Human Biology major.

 Major/Minor Information for UAlbany Students

 Courses may also satisfy major and minor requirements, upon approval by the department.
 The Cities and Human Health course is counted as an elective for Human Biology majors.

 All courses taken abroad count towards UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
 You may file a request to have additional courses approved for equivalency as necessary.